-*disclaimer: this post contains affiliate links. to learn more, please go here.
+*Disclaimer: This post contains affiliate links.
+To learn more, please go here.

-now when it comes to browning the meringue, don’t do what i did. please don’t. i read that you can use a broiler to brown it if you don’t have a torch (which i do have but didn’t feel like hunting down propane canister all over minneapolis just to use it). figured “oh i have a broiler in my oven! i’ll use that instead. well instead of getting a beautiful golden brown all over the baked alaska, it only slightly burned the top.
+Now when it comes to toasting the meringue, don’t do what I did.
+Please don’t.
+I read that you can use a broiler to brown it if you don’t have a torch (which I do have, but didn’t feel like hunting down a propane canister all over Minneapolis just to use it).
+J figured “oh, I have a broiler in my oven!
+I’ll use that instead.”
+Well instead of getting a beautiful golden brown all over the baked Alaska, it only slightly burned the top.

 lemon baked alaska

 - 6 inch round pound cake (i bought mine from the store. you can always make your own favorite pound cake recipe too!)

 - 1/4 tsp vanilla

 - 3 tbsp powdered sugar